Alexunderlett/subDAO-frontend/README.md

 This is the frontend of SubDAO.
 It will manage all DAO through the help of `subdao-contracts`.

 ## Prerequisites
+Please install `Polkadot JS Extention` before you start.
+You can get it from here https://polkadot.js.org/extension/

-It replys on the smart contracts in `subdao-contracts`.
-Before you start, you need deploy all the contracts in [subDAO-contracts](https://github.com/subdao-network/subdao-contracts).
+SubDAO frontend replys on the smart contracts in `subdao-contracts`, SubDAO Node in `subdao-node` and `Polkadot JS Extention` .
+Before you start, you need deploy all the contracts in [subDAO-contracts](https://github.com/subdao-network/subdao-contracts) on [subDAO-node](https://github.com/subdao-network/subdao-node).

 ## Config
 Please find the correct address for `main_v0.1`, and update the correct address in `public/config.js`.